xilution/xilution-react-todomvc/README.md

 			* [ECS](https://aws.amazon.com/ecs/pricing/)
 				* Includes [Fargate](https://aws.amazon.com/fargate/) and EC2 Launch Types Models
 			* [ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/pricing/)
-	* Pricing for Xilution SaaS Products used in this example
+	* Pricing for Xilution APIaaS Products used in this example
 		* This example integrates with Xilution's Test environment which is Free for evaluation purposes.
-		* The Xilution SaaS products highlighted in this example have not yet been released for production consumption.
+		* The Xilution APIaaS products highlighted in this example have not yet been released for production consumption.
-		* See [the Xilution SaaS Products page](https://test.products.xilution.com) for the latest product phase and pricing details.
+		* See [the Xilution APIaaS Products page](https://test.products.xilution.com) for the latest product phase and pricing details.
 		* For comparision, here is AWS's published pricing for data storage services.
 			* [RDS](https://aws.amazon.com/rds/pricing/)
 			* [DynamoDB](https://aws.amazon.com/dynamodb/pricing/)